-As part of the 2020 History Festival, City South is once again displaying our collection of historic prints (examples below), along with a new display of illustrated storyboards that depict the tale of Adelaide’s first female crime fighters, affectionately known as Whistleblowers!
+As part of the 2021 History Festival, City South is once again displaying selected historic prints (examples below), along with a new display of illustrated storyboards that depict the tale of Adelaide’s first female crime fighters, affectionately known as Whistleblowers!
 Printed brochures of these illustrations will be available for patrons to take home.
 More information can be found on the Whistleblowers Project page – click here.

 We thanks the Adelaide Cemeteries Authority for their funding of this project.

-The exhibition takes place at Erb’n’Flo Cafe, 153 Sturt St Adelaide from May 1-31.
+The exhibition takes place at Erb’n’Flo Coffee Bar, 153 Sturt St Adelaide from May 10-30.